joemar-ceneza/product-preview/README.md

 # Product Preview

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a product preview for those who enjoy shopping online made with HTML and CSS/Sass.

 ## Table of contents